typohnebild/numpy-vs-mir/README.md

 The sweep performs basically the update step.
 For this purpose, we implemented three different
 approaches:
 1. Slices: Python like.
 Uses D Slices and Strides for grouping (Red-Black).
 2. Naive: one for-loop for each dimension.
-Matrix-Access through multi-dimensional Array.
+Matrix-Access via multi-dimensional Array.
 3. Fields: one for-loop for each dimension.
 Matrix is flattened.
-Access through flattened index.
+Access via flattened index.

 ### How was measured